metason/SpatialReasoner/README.md

 | sort(disjoint.delta <)
 ```

 Spatial fuzziness affects information retrieval in space.
 Object detection in state-of-the-art computer vision, machine learning, and Augmented Reality toolkits results in detected objects that vary their locations and do change and improve over time their orientations and boundaries in space.
 The object description is usually fuzzy and imprecise, yet some non-trivial conclusion can anyhow be deduced.
 The geometric confidence typically improves over time.
 Additionally, by taking spatial domain knowledge into account, semantic interpretation and therefore overall confidence can be improved.
-It is the goal of the Spatial Reasoner library to improve object detection with domain knowledge using spatial semantic and three-dimensional conditions.
+It is the goal of the Spatial Reasoner libraries to improve object detection with domain knowledge using spatial semantic and three-dimensional conditions.

 ## Spatial Objects